 Operational means that it worked before the auction started, so it should continue to work after you pick it up.
 However, if it doesn’t work after you pick it up we will not issue a refund on Operational items.

-It’s our way of saying that it worked but it’s not in the best shape.
 You bid on Operational items at your own risk knowing that you might have to replace parts or fix it up in some way.

 We were unable to test these items to tell you if they work or not.
 Because we couldn’t test them, we cannot guarantee that they’ll work on premise or even be operational.